 ALFA leader Dr. Una-May O'Reilly and post-doc Dr. Erik Hemberg taught a week long course on Evolutionary Processes and Systems at Shantou University, China in May 2013.
 A report is available and more photos from 2013 are here.

-The 2014 course will become ALFA's first venture into blended learning.
-Week 1 will be taught in person at STU with an intensive 20 units of work.
-Over the next 10 weeks, material will be taught online with the edX platform.
-Students will be systematically introduced to Python and the distributed genetic algorithm.
-In the final week of the course (Climax week), the instructors will again be in the classroom and lab, face to face with students.
-They will wrap up the course thematically and pursue projects around extending the STU-Tron game and software and around teaching other course material.
+The 2014 course was ALFA's first venture into blended learning.
+Students were exposed to different ways of learning, systematically introduced to Python and the use of evolution for computational intelligence in a Tron like game.
+Week 1 was taught in person at STU with an intensive 20 units of work.
+Over the next 10 weeks, material was taught online with the edX platform.
+In the final week of the course (Climax week), the instructors were back in the classroom and lab, face to face with students.
+The students wrapped up the course by pursuing projects around extending the Tron game, evolutionary algorithm and teaching others with customized versions of the course material.
 See STU 2014 Evolutionary Systems and Computation description

 We are using Alfa's MOOCdb project as a framework to explore specific technical aspects related to global research collaboration around online education data.
 We are exploring software sharing, common data organization, data privacy and data access.
 The piloting effort uses data from several of MITx courses.
 Our activities recognize the importance of a transparent, fair access policy on online education data which respects privacy, confidentiality and the legal obligations of data controllers.
 We recognize that computer technology will play a key role in supporting general access so that respect for privacy and confidentiality is ideally balanced with the public good of investigating the digital evidence gathered from online education offerings.
 We are interested in joining forces with all who want to participate in these activities.
 Please contact us for more information.